WFNI: Local sports

 WFNI was the flagship station of the NBA's Indiana Pacers, and the co-flagship, alongside sister station WLHK, for the NFL's Indianapolis Colts.
-WFNI was also the flagship of the Indianapolis Motor Speedway Radio Network, carrying the Indianapolis 500 (simulcast with WIBC), the rest of the NTT IndyCar Series, and all NASCAR races held at IMS.
+WFNI was also the flagship of the Indianapolis Motor Speedway Radio Network, carrying the Indianapolis 500 (simulcast with WIBC), the rest of the NTT IndyCar Series, and all NASCAR races held at Indianapolis Motor Speedway.

 In addition, WFNI aired the Indiana High School state championship games in football and girls' and boys' basketball (which was shared with WIBC in the event of Pacers conflicts).
+In its FM era, The Fan added baseball to its roster of state championship events.

 Previously, WFNI aired Indiana University football until 2021, when it moved to WIBC, the longtime Indianapolis home of Indiana's men's basketball games.
 In addition, they were also the flagship for Butler Bulldogs men's basketball from 2010 to 2021.
 Butler basketball returned to The Fan (now 93.5 and 107.5) in 2025, moving to Fuego 92.7 (WLHK-HD2 & W224DI) when conflicting with the Pacers.

+The Fan also became the flagship radio home of the Indiana Fever for the second time in 2025.